Travel guide Bolivia

 2. #Amazonia

-It may not be known that almost two thirds of Bolivia is in the Amazon.
-The Madidi National Park has the richest ecosystem in the world, while the Pampas del Yacuma offer a unique opportunity for wildlife observation: freshwater dolphins, crocodiles, rheas, anacondas, monkeys, turtles, multicolored birds...
+You may not be aware that almost two-thirds of Bolivia is in the Amazon.
+Madidi National Park boasts the world's richest ecosystem, while the Pampas del Yacuma offer a unique opportunity for wildlife observation: freshwater dolphins, crocodiles, rheas, anacondas, monkeys, turtles, multicolored birds...

 3. #Cholita